arresteddevops/ado-hugo/README.md

 ### Updating the theme

 If there are new versions of [Castanet](https://www.github.com/mattstratton/castanet), all that should be required is to replace the entire `themes/castanet` directory with the new downloaded version.
+Check out [utils/README.md](https://github.com/arresteddevops/ado-hugo/blob/master/utils/README.md) for a helpful script to do this in a fancy automated way.

 ### Credits